The default spacing to use when laying out content in the view.

 In iOS 11 and later, use the

 directional property to specify layout margins instead of this property.
-When you assign a value to the
+The leading and trailing edge insets in the

-Use this property to specify the desired amount of space (measured in points) between the edge of the view and any subviews.
+This property specifies the desired amount of space (measured in points) between the edge of the view and any subviews.
 Auto layout uses your margins as a cue for placing content.
 For example, if you specify a set of horizontal constraints using the format string “

 |-[subview]-|”, the left and right edges of the subview are inset from the edge of the superview by the corresponding layout margins.
 When the edge of your view is close to the edge of the superview and the